-FOSR1024 Advanced Kitchen Management and the Profitable Chef 42.0 Hours

-This course will provide the developing student with the advanced business skills and knowledge that will enable them to manage a profitable foodservice operation.
-Students will learn advanced kitchen management concepts and practices and cost control techniques.
+FOSR1024 Advanced Kitchen Management and the Profitable Chef 42.0 Hours This course will provide the developing Chef with the advanced business skills and knowledge that will enable them to manage a profitable foodservice operation and their career.
+Students will learn advanced kitchen management concepts, practices and cost control techniques.